Home Men's Basketball

 GW Men's Basketball vs. La Salle (2/29/12)

-Born and raised in the DC metro area, Lonergan returned to the nation's capital in May 2011 after a successful six seasons as head coach at the University of Vermont.
-He picked up his 400th career victory in his 20th season as a head coach with a thrilling 81-80 overtime win over Dayton in the 2012-13 regular-season finale.
+Born and raised in the D.C. metro area, Lonergan returned to the nation's capital in May 2011 after a successful six seasons as head coach at the University of Vermont.

-"The opportunity to return to my roots in the Washington, DC, area and build a program at an exceptional school like George Washington was too good to pass up.
+"The opportunity to return to my roots in the Washington, D.C., area and build a program at an exceptional school like George Washington was too good to pass up.
 The combination of GW's strong academics, commitment to excellence and athletics tradition make it an ideal position.
 I am committed to supporting and developing our student-athletes and building a program that will make GW proud," said Lonergan.

-Among Lonergan's 20 years experience as a college head coach are 15 winning seasons, 13 NCAA Tournament victories including a NCAA Division III National Championship, 13 postseason appearances, 12 regular season conference titles, 12 years of 20 or more victories, 10 NCAA Tournament qualifications and six conference tournament championships.
+Among Lonergan's 23 years experience as a college head coach are 16 winning seasons, 13 NCAA Tournament victories including a NCAA Division III National Championship, 14 postseason appearances, 12 regular season conference titles, 13 years of 20 or more victories, 11 NCAA Tournament qualifications and six conference tournament championships.
 He was named the 2001 Division III National Coach of the Year and America East Coach of the Year in 2007 and 2011.
 Deeply committed to academic success for student-athletes, Lonergan has achieved a 100 percent graduation rate as head coach.

 Lonergan came to GW after six seasons as the head coach at Vermont, where he led one of the most successful mid-major programs in the nation.
 Under his leadership, Vermont achieved a 126-68 overall record and 69-27 conference record, both the best in the America East Conference.
 Vermont captured three America East regular season championships, in 2007, 2009 and 2011, and appeared in three America East Championship games, in 2006, 2007 and 2010, winning the title in 2010.
 He guided the Catamounts to the 2010 NCAA Tournament and twice to the National Invitation Tournament (NIT), in 2007 and 2011.
 At Vermont, Lonergan also served as Director of the Vermont Basketball Camp, holding two sold out sessions each summer.